INVESTOR ALERT: Faruqi & Faruqi, LLP Investigates Claims on Behalf of Investors of Innovative Industrial Properties

-Faruqi & Faruqi, LLP Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $75,000 In Innovative Industrial Properties To Contact Him Directly To Discuss Their Options
+Faruqi & Faruqi, LLP Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses In Innovative Industrial Properties To Contact Him Directly To Discuss Their Options

 [You may also click here for additional information]